ClericPy/zipapps/README.md

 > pip install zipapps -U

+## zip as apps, only code
+1. zipapps in `lazy install` mode
+   1. > python3 -m zipapps -c -d -a entry.py -m entry:main -o app.pyz aiohttp psutils
+      1. the file size of `app.pyz` will be very small for args `-c`(compressed) and `-d`(lazy install mode)
+      2. the requirements will be installed while first running
+2. run app.pyz
+   1. > python3 app.pyz
+      1. waiting for `pip install`
+      2. sometimes you need to add `--user` to args or run `chmod` for permission error in a shared environment

-## zip as apps
+## zip as apps, with requirements installed
 1. zipapps with requirements
-   1. > python3 -m zipapps -u AUTO -a entry.py -m entry:main -o app.pyz aiohttp,psutils
+   1. > python3 -m zipapps -c -u AUTO -a entry.py -m entry:main -o app.pyz aiohttp psutils
+   2. so you need not to install requirements at running
+      1. but ensure the compatibility of the system environment and python version
 2. run app.pyz
    1. > python3 app.pyz
-   2. libs with `.pyd/.so` caches will be unzipped to the `./zipapps_cache/app`
+   2. libs with `.pyd/.so` caches will be unzipped to the `./zipapps_cache/app` by `-u AUTO`

 ## zip as virtual environments
 1. zipapps with requirements
-   1. > python3 -m zipapps -u AUTO -o venv.pyz -r requirements.txt
+   1. > python3 -m zipapps -c -u AUTO -o venv.pyz -r requirements.txt
 2. run entry.py with venv.pyz
    1. > python3 venv.pyz entry.py
-   2. cache will be unzipped to `./zipapps_cache/venv` if -u is not null
+   2. cache will be unzipped to `./zipapps_cache/venv` for `-u` is not null

 # How to Use?